 Image optimization is the process of reducing the size of an image without compromising its quality.
 By optimizing images, website owners can reduce the load times of their pages, resulting in a better user experience.

-RabbitLoader does this automatically through lossless image conversion to WebP format, by reducing image size by 40% to 50% on average.
+RabbitLoader does this automatically through lossless image conversion to either AVIF or WebP formats, by reducing image size by 40% to 50% on average.
 It uses various different techniques to optimize images, like lazy loading, compression, etc. These techniques can significantly improve the performance of a website by reducing the load time of images, resulting in a better user experience.

 Lazy Loading Images